 Stetson Professor Janice McClendon served as Stetson's resident program advisor in the Caymans.
 She organized activities for students including one of the island's main attractions, Stingray City.

-Although not an actual city, stingrays historically gather around the shallow waters of a sandbar to receive food from fisherman.
-The island eventually turned it into a major attraction for tourists.
+Although not an actual city, stingrays historically gather around the shallow waters of a sandbar to receive food from fishermen.
+The island eventually turned into a major attraction for tourists.
 This attraction allowed me to snorkel and swim with about two-dozen stingrays ranging from three to four feet in length.

 Other leisure activities I thoroughly enjoyed were shopping in George Town and visiting Pedro St. James, which is a national historic site in the Caymans.

 We also took a field trip to the international law firm of Maples and Calder, one of the leading firms on the island.
-I was able to get valuable information on the firm's areas of practice, which includes commercial litigation, corporate law, and investment funds (all areas that interest me).
+I was able to get valuable information on the firm's areas of practice, which include commercial litigation, corporate law, and investment funds (all areas that interest me).

 Through this program, I got to experience a culture that was once unfamiliar to me.
-I enjoyed interacting with the other students, professors and residents of the Island.
+I enjoyed interacting with the other students, professors, and residents of the Island.
 I feel as though the trip gave me better insight into international law.
 I would definitely recommend this trip to any student who is considering participating.

-For more information on this program or any other study abroad opportunities, contact the Office of International Programs at email@example.com.
+For more information on this program or any other study abroad opportunities, contact the Office of International Programs at [email protected].